QiuYukang/5G-LENA/tutorial/source/tutorial.rst

 Once the SDU is reassembled correctly from the received PDUs, ``LteRlcUm::ReassembleAndDeliver()`` sends the packet up to the PDCP layer.

-.. _LteRlcUm - UE Side - packet latency:
+.. _LteRlcUm-UESide-packetlatency:

 Packet latency
 ##############

 The delay at RLC layer can be tracked with the ``RxPdu`` trace.
 At the same time, it is possible to enable the ``LteRlcUm`` log component and filter by the ``LteRlcUm::DoReceivePdu()`` messages.
-It can be noticed that, for the low latency voice, the packets have an average latency of 234us, whereas the high quality voice has 681us.
+It can be noticed that, for the low latency voice, the packets have an average latency of 234 us, whereas the high quality voice has 681 us.
 This data can be easily extracted with the following two commands:

 .. sourcecode:: bash